 SCREEN: To be uploaded by Authors: Setting up a split lap timer window

 Next, set up a fish collection tank to house the exhausted fish after their removal from the swim tunnel.
-Fill the collection tank [1] and a long PVC (spell out) tube with zebrafish system water [2].
+Fill the collection tank [1] and a long PVC polyvinyl chloride (spell out) tube with zebrafish system water [2].

 Talent setting up and filling the tank with zebrafish system water.